stevana/stateful-pbt-with-fakes/README-unprocessed.md

 ##### Model

-The circular buffer implementation is very efficient, because it reuses the allocated memory as we go around in circles, but it's not obviously correct.
+The circular buffer implementation is efficient, because it reuses the allocated memory as we go around in circles, but it's not obviously correct.

 To model queues we'll use a more straight forward non-circular implementation.
 This is less efficient (doesn't matter as it's merely used during testing), but